10 – The Great Misconceptions of Me

 # 6 – The Headless Children

-The W.A.S.P. song The Headless Children was released on the W.A.S.P. album also entitled The Headless Children.
+The W.A.S.P. song The Headless Children was released on the W.A.S.P. album entitled The Headless Children.
 The album remains the band’s highest charting album of their career as it broke into the Billboard Top 50 on the Billboard Top 200 album charts in 1989.
 It stayed there for over three months.
-Hands down, this is one of the band’s greatest albums they ever released.
-“The Headless Children,” defines a much more mature approach to songwriting from the great Blackie Lawless.
+Hands down, this is one of the band’s greatest albums ever released.
+“The Headless Children” defines a much more mature approach to songwriting from the great Blackie Lawless.

 # 5 – The Real Me